 Ideally, if you have a small greenhouse, and plenty of sunny days (yes it can drop below freezing in a greenhouse if not properly set up), then you could realistically keep certain crops all year round.

 Setting your seed pots near an indoor window, and away from a draft, is an easy way to get your plants started.
-I set a up a small card table in my dining room where seeds get a strong indirect light all day and they do just fine.
+I set up a small card table in my dining room where seeds get a strong indirect light all day and they do just fine.
 If you have children, or a cat (like me) consider some sort of deterrent to keep them from poking little fingers (or paws) in the dirt.
-I stack up the table with boxes as sort of a ‘keep out’ fence and it seems to work well.
+I stack up to the table with boxes as sort of a ‘keep out’ fence and it seems to work well.

 Garden Sowing and Cold Frames

-If your days have been mild and sunny, but your nights are still a bit chilly, and you don’t have the room to start seeds indoors – you might want to consider sowing your seeds directly in ground and covering them with a cold frame of sorts.
+If your days have been mild and sunny, but your nights are still a bit chilly, and you don’t have the room to start seeds indoors – you might want to consider sowing your seeds directly in the ground and covering them with a cold frame of sorts.

 are temporary, and often movable, greenhouses that can be purchased as is, or even made with a bit of wood and heavy plastic.
-If you are considering sowing directly in ground before the last frost, check your temperatures before committing to make sure that you can keep your temps above freezing, and warm enough for germination during the day.
+If you are considering sowing directly in the ground before the last frost, check your temperatures before committing to make sure that you can keep your temps above freezing, and warm enough for germination during the day.

-Sowing seeds in ground is an easy process, but does require a bit of maintenance once the seeds germinate.
+Sowing seeds in the ground is an easy process but do require a bit of maintenance once the seeds germinate.
 My favorite technique is to drag my finger through the soils at the depth the seeds should be planted (each seed variety may be different so be sure to read the back of your seed packets for this information).
 Once my ‘row’ is dug I drop the seeds in and cover lightly with the displaced soils.
 Some seeds are extremely tiny so don’t worry about trying to drop them in individually, but rather ‘sprinkle’ them in and cover.

 Depending on the seeds you’ve sown, you should start to see some germination taking place within about a week to 14 days.
-Again, this information will be on the back of the packets you purchase, of which I always suggest you keep, or record the information somewhere.
+Again, this information will be on the back of the packets you purchase, of which I always suggest you keep or record the information somewhere.
 You’ll need to watch for the stronger, larger plants that grow faster for thinning purposes as they continue to mature.

 Leave the seedlings alone for a few weeks to get a stronger root system, and to allow any stranglers to make an appearance above ground.
 You’ll most likely start to see a lot of crowding occurring as the primary (or first leaf sets) are overtaken by secondary leaves.
 This is when you will want to thin them in order to allow enough room for the plant maturity and the fruits it will eventually bare.
 Thinning will be specific to the plant you have sown, so pay attention to that information on the back of the seed packet!